iancanderson/iancanderson.github.com/_posts/devblog/2013-02-07-how-to-deprecate-ruby-methods.md

       def method_0
       end

-      # These next 2 methods shouldn't be used anymore.
+      # These methods shouldn't be used.
-      # Let's make sure to delete them in a future release..
+      # Let's delete them in the future.
       def method_1
       end